InnerSourceCommons/InnerSourceLearningPath/trusted-committer/03-keeping-the-community-healthy.md

 What does a healthy community look like?
-Quite simply, in a healthy community, contributors tend to stick around, can spend most of their time on developing software and are able to level up their abilitiies.
+Quite simply, in a healthy community, contributors tend to stick around, can spend most of their time on developing software and are able to level up their abilities.
 As a result, a healthy community will also be growing.

 Why do contributors join and stick around in a community?
 Some do because they